Organization of the Somatic Motor System

-In Unit 1, we introduced the concept of a homeostatic loop.
-This is a perfect way to organize our thinking about systems neuroscience: a system consists of input from receptors, processing by a set of neurons who extract information from the input and organize it in various ways; and an output to effectors.
+One common way to look at the function of systems is as a homeostatic loop.
+This is a perfect way to organize our thinking about motor systems: a system consists of input from receptors, processing by a set of neurons who extract information from the input and organize it in various ways; and an output to effectors.

 Motor Systems Are the Effectors